 Clinical trials are closely monitored research studies to test the effectiveness of new medicines, devices and therapies.
 They rely on the participation of informed and well-protected patients, who hope to find relief for themselves or contribute to cures that will benefit others.

 "Volunteer participants are carefully selected and critical to the success of clinical trials.
-By partnering with us, they bring hope to those living with mental illnesses," says Dr. Michael Plopper, chief medical officer for Sharp Behavioral Health Services, who oversees several clinical trials related to Alzheimer's disease and mental health.
+By partnering with us, they bring hope to those living with mental illnesses," says Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital, who oversees several clinical trials related to Alzheimer's disease and mental health.

 Here are six common myths about participating in clinical trials, and the facts behind them.